ibm-cloud-docs/FileStorage/working-with-snapshots.md

   -h, --help  Show this message and exit.
 ```

-To change the status of the notification setting, you the following command.
+To change the status of the notification setting, use the following command.
 ```python
 # slcli file snapshot-set-notification VOLUME_ID
 Usage: slcli file snapshot-set-notification VOLUME_ID [OPTIONS]